frequency-chain/frequency/designdocs/capacity.md

 pub struct CapacityDetails<Balance> {
-  /// The Capacity remaining for the `last_replenished_epoch`. pub remaining: Balance,
+  /// The Capacity remaining for the `last_replenished_epoch`. pub remaining_capacity: Balance,
+  /// The amount of tokens staked to an MSA. pub total_tokens_staked: Balance,
-  /// The total Capacity issued to an MSA. pub total_available: Balance,
+  /// The total Capacity issued to an MSA. pub total_capacity_issued: Balance,
-  /// The last Epoch that an MSA was replenished. pub last_replenished_epoch: u32,
+  /// The last Epoch that an MSA was replenished with Capacity. pub last_replenished_epoch: EpochNumber,
 }

 ```